ObserveRTC/client-monitor-js/README.md

         createEvent: true,
     },

-    // To outright disable a detector at construction time, pass `null`:
+    // To outright disable a detector at construction time, pass `null`.
+Because
+    // every detector has a key of its own, that removes exactly one detector:
-    //   freezedVideoDetector: null,
+    //   frozenVideoTrackDetector: null,
     //   playoutDiscrepancyDetector: null,

     // Application data (optional)